Gmanicus/Gmanicus/README.md

 <h2>✒️ In Development</h2>

-- I'm currently working on an information service about U.S representatives, their activity, and their stances on issues
+- I'm currently working on RepScout, an information service about U.S representatives, their activity, and their stances on issues.

+<a href="https://twitter.com/RepScoutUS">X</a> | <a href="https://www.youtube.com/@RepScout/featured">YouTube</a>

 <!-- <h2>🎨 In Design</h2> -->